 There is a ready made structure of virtual rasters for 2m and 10m elevation model in /proj/ogiir-csc/mml/dem2m_vrt and /proj/ogiir-csc/mml/dem10m_vrt folders.
 There are two variants of virtual rasters for these elevation models:

 - The hierarchical virtual raster is mainly for viewing purposes for example with QGIS.
 It has a hierarchical structure where a virtual raster for each folder contains all the data stored in that folder and it's subfolders.
-For example if I wanted to view 2m dem from area of mapsheet M4 dem I would simply open the dem2m_vrt/etrs-tm35fin-n2000/M4/M4.vrt file which would then load virtual rasters for mapsheets M41, M42, M43 and M44 which in turn contain information about the actual tif files.
-If i wanted to view the whole 2m dem dataset I would simply open dem2m_vrt/etrs-tm35fin-n2000/whole_finland.vrt.
+For example if I wanted to view 2m DEM data from area of mapsheet M4, you would simply open the dem2m_vrt/etrs-tm35fin-n2000/M4/M4.vrt file.
+That would load virtual rasters for mapsheets M41, M42, M43 and M44, which in turn contain information about the actual tif files.
+If you wanted to view the whole 2m DEM dataset, you would simply open the dem2m_vrt/etrs-tm35fin-n2000/whole_finland.vrt file.

-The hierarchical file structure also contains statistics (min, max, mean, stddev) and overviews for each vrt file which enables a fairly responsive viewing of entire 2m or 10m dem for example in QGIS.
+The hierarchical file structure also contains statistics (min, max, mean, stddev) and overviews for each vrt file, which enables a fairly responsive viewing of the entire 2m or 10m DEM datasets for example in QGIS.
 A good tip is to enable the Raster toolbar through View->Toolbars which allows to easily adjust the color scale to min-max of current view extent.
 This way the whole dataset can be easily viewed at different zoom levels.

 You may use the lowest level virtual raster (for example M41 in the 2m DEM) also in scripts, higher level virtaul rasters may cause computational errors.